HarrishanSK/WikipediaSearchEngine/README.txt

+# Implementing a Search Engine using Page Rank for Big Data Processing

 For this project I designed and developed my own page ranking algorithm to build a search engine for the Wikipedia dataset for the module 'Big Data Processing'.
 As team leader of this project I divided the work load into subtasks and ensured the smooth collaboration amongst members.